WordPress/gutenberg/storybook/README.md

 View online at: https://wordpress.github.io/gutenberg/

-Run locally in your development environment running: `npm run storybook:dev` from the top-level Gutenberg directory.
+Run locally in your development environment running: `pnpm storybook:dev` from the top-level Gutenberg directory.